SeanKilleen/seankilleen.github.io/_posts/2020-08-23-solved-sudden-unexpected-chromecast-source-not-supported-error.md

 ---
 ## Problem

-Despite it previously working, I see a "Source not Supported" error when attempting to Chromecast to a device.
+Despite it previously working, I see a `Source not Supported` error when attempting to Chromecast to a device.
 This also occasionally manifests itself as a device not showing up for Chromecasting.

 ## Solution